 The world of microphones is very vast, there are a multitude of models and a very wide range of prices (from $10 to more than $2000).
 To help make your choice there are several criteria to take into account:

-Connection: It is recommended to acquire a microphone with an XLR connection so that you can connect your microphone to a mixer.
-But if you are alone, a USB microphone that you can connect directly to your computer can also be a wise investment.
+It’s recommended to acquire a microphone with an XLR connection so that you can connect your microphone to a mixer.
+But if you are broadcasting alone, a USB microphone that you can connect directly to your computer can also be a wise investment.